 Another showy, colorful silk moth, the rosy maple moth also flies this month.
-Barbara Mackay calls this sherbert pink-and-yellow moth “a contender for the Cutest Moth Award” in this Outside Story article from 2018.
+Barbara Mackay calls this sherbet pink-and-yellow moth “a contender for the Cutest Moth Award” in this Outside Story article from 2018.
 This species feeds on its eponymous maple leaves as a caterpillar but only sometimes causes fatal damage to trees.

 What have you noticed in the woods this week?
 Submit a recent photo for possible inclusion in our monthly online Reader Photo Gallery.